 In review of the aforementioned case, I am deciaring that are not members of our Tribe.
 I do know that their Grandmother and their father were purported to be Tribal Members of the Calaveras Band of Mi-Wuk Indians located in West Point California, contact Chairperson Gloria J. Grimes (209) 293.1218, then they left that Tribe and were said to have joined with the Calaveras County Mountain Miwuk, located in West Point, California, Chairperson Dolores Turner (510) 566.3670 of which there are relatives who are active members in the Calaveras County Mountain Miwuk.
-I have been informed that Ms. The county Mountain Miwuk.
-I have been informed that Ms. The county Mountain Miwuk and group lead by Chadd Everone (non Indian) of which our Tribe has filed a complaint (against Chadd Everone and Veima Whitebear) with the Calaveras County Sheriff's Department and the Berkeley Police Department, for Fraud, identity Theft and creating fake Tribal ID cards.
+I have been informed that Ms. The Calaveras County Mountain Miwuk.
+I have been informed that Ms. The Calaveras County Mountain Miwuk a fictitious group lead by Chadd Everone (non Indian) of which our Tribe has filed a complaint (against Chadd Everone and Veima Whitebear) with the Calaveras County Sheriff's Department and the Berkeley Police Department, for Fraud, Identity Theft and creating fake Tribal ID cards.

-Mar 24 08 09:33a
+Mar 24 09 09:33a